-- 12.4 An application including identification documentation as stated in 12.3 above, lodged within five (5) working days of shipment, must be accompanied by the late fee - 12.5 Foals at foot cannot travel on a mare's passport.
-A separate Stud Book Certificate of Export is required. - 12.6 The application for the issue or endorsement of a Stud Book Certificate of Export for a horse bound for a destination other than New Zealand must be accompanied by an Identification Certificate from a veterinarian approved by the Australian Stud Book only when that horse was born before 1 August 1995. - 12.7 An application for the issue or endorsement of a Stud Book Certificate of Export for a horse bound for New Zealand must be accompanied by an Identification Certificate only when that horse was born before 1 August 1990. - 12.8 Applications for Stud Book Certificates of Export for broodmares must provide the most recent service details and the name and address of the current owner. - 12.9 A Stud Book Certificate of Export will only be issued or endorsed when the identity of the horse is established to the satisfaction of the Keeper of the Australian Stud Book prior to its departure. - 12.10 The Australian Stud Book reserves the right to issue or endorse a Stud Book Certificate of Export even when there may have been a breach of the above requirements, subject to such terms, conditions and the payment of a penalty as they may impose.
+- 12.4 An application including identification documentation as stated in rule 12.3, lodged within 5 working days of shipment, must be accompanied by the late fee. - 12.5 Foals at foot cannot travel on a mare's passport.
+A separate Stud Book Certificate of Export is required. - 12.6 The application for the issue or endorsement of a Stud Book Certificate of Export for a horse bound for a destination other than New Zealand must be accompanied by an Identification Certificate from a veterinarian approved by the Australian Stud Book only when that horse was born before 1 August 1995. - 12.7 An application for the issue or endorsement of a Stud Book Certificate of Export for a horse bound for New Zealand must be accompanied by an Identification Certificate only when that horse was born before 1 August 1990. - 12.8 Applications for Stud Book Certificates of Export for broodmares must provide the most recent service details and the name and address of the current owner. - 12.9 A Stud Book Certificate of Export will only be issued or endorsed when the identity of the horse is established to the satisfaction of the Keeper of the Australian Stud Book prior to its departure. - 12.10 The Australian Stud Book reserves the right to issue or endorse a Stud Book Certificate of Export even when there may have been a breach of the requirements in this rule 12, subject to such terms, conditions and the payment of a penalty as they may impose.

-13 Thoroughbreds Arriving in Australia from Overseas
+13. Thoroughbreds arriving in Australia from overseas

-- 13.1 The person responsible for a newly arrived overseas born Thoroughbred must complete the application form to have the imported horse accepted into the Australian Stud Book. - 13.2 The completed application form, accompanied by the standard integration fee, must be lodged with the Stud Book within 30 days of the horse's arrival. - 13.3 If lodged beyond 30 days after the horse's arrival the application form must be accompanied by the late fee. - 13.4 The Stud Book will issue an Import Identification Kit to owners, or their agents, as soon as the application is received. - 13.5 When the owners, or their agents, receive the Import Identification Kit, they are required, at their own expense, to arrange for an Australian Stud Book approved veterinarian to collect samples from, and prepare appropriate identification forms for each horse.
-The veterinarian is required to meet Stud Book standards for the identification process. - 13.6 The veterinarian will immediately dispatch the samples to the Stud Book and must also lodge the appropriate identification forms with the Stud Book within 15 days. - Owners, or their agents, are required to meet all the requirements detailed in section 7.0 (Microchipping, Sampling and Identification Requirements) outlined in these rules. - 13.8 Imported mares and fillies must be freeze branded before they can be accepted in the official records.
-(In special circumstances the Australian Stud Book reserves the right to accept unbranded imports into the official records).
+- 13.1 The person responsible for a newly arrived overseas born Thoroughbred must complete the application form to have the imported horse accepted into the Australian Stud Book. - 13.2 The completed application form, accompanied by the standard integration fee, must be lodged with the Australian Stud Book within 30 days of the horse's arrival. - 13.3 If lodged beyond 30 days after the horse's arrival the application form must be accompanied by the late fee. - 13.4 The Australian Stud Book will issue an Import Identification Kit to owners, or their agents, as soon as the application is received. - 13.5 When the owners, or their agents, receive the Import Identification Kit, they are required, at their own expense, to arrange for an approved veterinarian to collect samples from, and prepare appropriate identification forms for each horse.
+The approved veterinarian is required to meet Australian Stud Book standards for the identification process. - 13.6 The approved veterinarian will immediately dispatch the samples to the Australian Stud Book and must also lodge the appropriate identification forms with the Australian Stud Book within 15 days. - Owners, or their agents, are required to meet all the requirements in section 7 (Microchipping, sampling and identification requirements) of these Rules. - 13.8 Imported mares and fillies must be freeze branded before they can be accepted in the official records.
+The Australian Stud Book reserves the right to accept, in special circumstances, unbranded imports into the official records. - 13.9 The Australian Stud Book will check the description and DNA type of the horse against the details sent with the official documentation from the authorities in the country of origin of the horse.
+When satisfied as to its identity and credentials, the Australian Stud Book will advise the importer, owner, or breeder that the horse has been accepted into the Australian Stud Book.